Shreshtha-Garg/buy-me-a-chai/README.md

-Sure, here's an updated version of your README file that provides a clear overview of your project, its purpose, and its technical details:

----

 # Buy Me a Chai

 Buy Me a Chai is a crowdfunding platform for developers and creators to get funds from their supporters.
 Inspired by Patreon and Buy Me a Coffee, this platform aims to provide a simple and effective way for creators to receive financial support for their work.